You know all the qualified candidates in your recruitment database inside and out.

-- And you can view all the activities tied to your engagement with them over time.
+- And you can view all the activities tied to your engagement with top talent over time.

-But that’s just your side of the recruiting story.
-These details don’t reveal anything about job seekers’ candidate experience (CX) and perception of your employer brand.
+But, that’s just your side of the recruiting story.
+These details don’t reveal anything about the candidate experience (CX) job seekers (hired and rejected candidates) have with your hiring team’s interview process.
+Nor does it reveal their perception of your employer brand.

-Without access to rich, real-time insights associated with CX, you don’t know if these individuals had a great candidate experience (e.g., enjoyed meeting with the hiring manager and interview panel) or a poor candidate experience (e.g., found the job application process confusing or overly complicated).
+Without access to rich, real-time insights tied to CX, you don’t know if these folks had a great candidate experience (e.g., enjoyed meeting with the hiring team) or a poor candidate experience (e.g., found the job application process or job descriptions confusing).

-“That’s why CX deserves a closer look,” Starred Customer Success Manager Sophie Kraanen said during her Ascend session on why candidate experience is important.
+“That’s why CX deserves a closer look,” per Starred CS Manager Sophie Kraanen.

-Sophie noted securing feedback and ratings from candidates to see if they had a positive or negative experience during the recruitment process can help talent acquisition teams identify their recruiting strengths and weaknesses and take necessary action on the latter.
+Sophie said securing feedback and ratings from candidates to see if they had a positive or negative experience during the recruitment process can help talent teams.
+Notably, it can spotlight their recruiting strengths and weaknesses — and help take action on the latter.

 Why candidate experience is now an essential metric your talent acquisition team must monitor

-Sophie noted how “standard” talent acquisition performance metrics (e.g., time to fill, nurture email opens and replies) tell “the not-so-human side” of recruiting and hiring.
+Sophie noted how “standard” talent acquisition performance metrics (e.g., time to fill, offer acceptance rate) tell “the not-so-human side” of recruiting and hiring.

-This data is the key that helps TA teams unlock a winning customer experience formula.
+Ultimately, this data helps TA teams unlock a winning customer experience formula.

-Sophie stated how failing to collect candidate experience data (ideally stored in a single source of recruiting truth) and regularly take action on CX analytics “not only impacts your employer brand, but also your bottom line.”
+Sophie stated how failing to collect candidate experience data and regularly take action on CX analytics “not only impacts your employer brand, but also your bottom line.”

-The good news is “you don’t need to be a data scientist to analyze your data,” Sophie added.
+The good news?
+“You don’t need to be a data scientist to analyze your data,” said Sophie.

 You simply need advanced TA tech that connects with other essential recruitment tools, helps you send feedback surveys to candidates, and offers built-in dashboards and data visualizations that show you the efficacy of your CX efforts.